If you like discovering artists before anyone else, one opportunity might be at ArtPrize in Grand Rapids, MI.

 So why is it that something that seems so straightforward, with simple elements that independently are so beautiful, create such an unnerving mix?
 Why should such simple concepts stretch one's brain so much?

 Some people think Mark Dahle Portfolios are confusing or subversive.
 Others think they are mind-expanding and ahead of the curve.
 Others ignore the problem, figuring that they have two books instead of one.
-First they enjoy the pictures, then they enjoy the story and they pay no attention to the combination.
+First they enjoy the pictures, then they enjoy the story.
+They pay no attention to the combination.

 What do you think?
 How can such simple little volumes with such beautiful elements create such powerful reactions?

-The Carpenter And The Twig, Mark Dahle's 21st Portfolio, will be released soon
+The Carpenter And The Twig, Mark Dahle's 21st Portfolio, is now available

-Mark Dahle's twenty-first portfolio will be released soon.
-The Carpenter And The Twig tells the story of a carpenter who made fine furniture from scraps.
+Mark Dahle's twenty-first portfolio, The Carpenter And The Twig, tells the story of a carpenter who made fine furniture from scraps.
 When he was asked to make a gift for the princess, he didn't know what to do.
 The portfolio includes 26 beautiful photographs from Detroit and an extraordinary painting.
-It will make a great gift!
+It makes a great gift!